krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Download the backup file from S3 to your RDS Custom for SQL Server DB instance.
 - Restore a database using the downloaded backup file on the RDS Custom for SQL Server DB instance.

+Importing RDS MySQL → Aurora MySQL:
+- Using a Snapshot: Supported if Aurora MySQL version >= the RDS MySQL version
+- Using Logical Backup (mysqldump)

 ### ElastiCache <a id="ElastiCache"></a>